xdenistwn/webserver-docker-arm64/README.md

 - If you found any error/bug/improvement, please raise in issues.
 - any help will be appreciated.
 - DO NOT update .gitignore especially /projects dir 😱

+## Next Update Goals
+- Ability to use PHP 8.1 and the other related libraries
+- Node.js runtime